Revised June 2015

-Illicit drug use in America has been increasing.
-In 2012, an estimated 23.9 million Americans aged 12 or older—or 9.2 percent of the population—had used an illicit drug or abused a psychotherapeutic medication (such as a pain reliever, stimulant, or tranquilizer) in the past month.
-This is up from 8.3 percent in 2002.
-The increase mostly reflects a recent rise in the use of marijuana, the most commonly used illicit drug.
+Illicit drug use in the United States has been increasing.
+In 2013, an estimated 24.6 million Americans aged 12 or older—9.4 percent of the population—had used an illicit drug in the past month.
+This number is up from 8.3 percent in 2002.
+The increase mostly reflects a recent rise in use of marijuana, the most commonly used illicit drug.

-Use of most drugs other than marijuana has not changed appreciably over the past decade or has declined.
-In 2012, 6.8 million Americans aged 12 or older (or 2.6 percent) had used psychotherapeutic prescription drugs nonmedically (without a prescription or in a manner or for a purpose not prescribed) in the past month.
-And 1.1 million Americans (0.4 percent) had used hallucinogens (a category that includes Ecstasy and LSD) in the past month.
+Use of most drugs other than marijuana has stabilized over the past decade or has declined.
+In 2013, 6.5 million Americans aged 12 or older (or 2.5 percent) had used prescription drugs nonmedically in the past month.
+Prescription drugs include pain relievers, tranquilizers, stimulants, and sedatives.
+And 1.3 million Americans (0.5 percent) had used hallucinogens (a category that includes ecstasy and LSD) in the past month.

 Most people use drugs for the first time when they are teenagers.
-There were just over 2.8 million new users (initiates) of illicit drugs in 2012, or about 7,898 new users per day.
-Half (52 per-cent) were under 18.
+There were just over 2.8 million new users of illicit drugs in 2013, or about 7,800 new users per day.
+Over half (54.1 percent) were under 18 years of age.

 More than half of new illicit drug users begin with marijuana.
 Next most common are prescription pain relievers, followed by inhalants (which is most common among younger teens).

-Drug use is increasing among people in their fifties.
-This is, at least in part, due to the aging of the baby boomers, whose rates of illicit drug use have historically been higher than those of previous cohorts.
+Drug use is increasing among people in their fifties and early sixties.
+This increase is, in part, due to the aging of the baby boomers, whose rates of illicit drug use have historically been higher than those of previous generations.

-Drinking by underage persons (ages 12–20) has declined.
-Current alcohol use by this age group declined from 28.8 to 24.3 percent between 2002 and 2012, while binge drinking declined from 19.3 to 15.3 percent and the rate of heavy drinking went from 6.2 to 4.3 percent.
+Drinking by underage persons (ages 12 to 20) has declined.
+Current alcohol use by this age group declined from 28.8 to 22.7 percent between 2002 and 2013, while binge drinking declined from 19.3 to 14.2 percent and the rate of heavy drinking went from 6.2 to 3.7 percent.†

-Binge and heavy drinking are more prevalent among men than among women.
-In 2012, 30.4 percent of men 12 and older and 16.0 percent of women reported binge drinking (five or more drinks on the same occasion) in the past month; and 9.9 percent of men and 3.4 percent of women reported heavy alcohol use (binge drinking on at least five separate days in the past month).
+Binge and heavy drinking are more widespread among men than women.
+In 2013, 30.2 percent of men and 16.0 percent of women 12 and older reported binge drinking in the past month.
+And 9.5 percent of men and 3.3 percent of women reported heavy alcohol use.

 Fewer Americans are smoking.
-In 2012, an estimated 57.5 million Americans aged 12 or older, or 22 percent of the population, were current (past month) cigarette smokers.
+In 2013, an estimated 55.8 million Americans aged 12 or older, or 21.3 percent of the population, were current cigarette smokers.
 This reflects a continual but slow downward trend from 2002, when the rate was 26 percent.

 Substance Dependence/Abuse and Treatment

 After alcohol, marijuana has the highest rate of dependence or abuse among all drugs.
-In 2012, 4.3 million Americans met clinical criteria for dependence or abuse of marijuana in the past year—more than twice the number for dependence/abuse of prescription pain relievers (2.1 million) and four times the number for dependence/abuse of cocaine (1.1).
+In 2013, 4.2 million Americans met clinical criteria for dependence or abuse of marijuana in the past year—more than twice the number for dependence/abuse of prescription pain relievers (1.9 million) and nearly five times the number for dependence/abuse of cocaine (855,000).